strangebuzz/MicroSymfony/README.md

   file is normalized with [ergebnis/composer-normalize](https://github.com/ergebnis/composer-normalize)
 * Use of the [composer bin plugin](https://github.com/bamarni/composer-bin-plugin) to install and run [php-cs-fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer)

-These branches will be rebased after each release so they are always up to date.

 ## References 📚